 apt commands.
 Before searching for or installing packages, make sure to update your local cache with the information about your new PPA:

-The first is to edit the sources lists directly.
+You can also edit your repository configuration directly.
 You can either edit the

 /etc/apt/sources.list file or place a new list in the